Fa-him/2D-Air-Strikes-/README.md

-# 2D Air Strikes
+2D Smart Air Strikes ✈️🔥
 A fun browser game that uses real-time finger tracking via webcam to control your plane.
-Shoot enemies, dodge bullets, and collect hearts to increase your lives.
+Shoot enemies, dodge bullets, and collect hearts ❤️ to increase your lives.

-## Features
+Features 🎮

-- Controls plane movement with your index finger using MediaPipe Hands.
+Control your plane ✈️ using your index finger with MediaPipe Hands 🤌

-- Real-time webcam background.
+Real-time webcam background 🎥

-- Enemies and heart pickups with collision detection.
+Enemies 👾 and heart pickups ❤️ with collision detection

-- Background music and sound effects.
+Background music 🎵 and sound effects 🔊

-- Responsive full-screen canvas.
+Responsive full-screen canvas 📱🖥️

-## How to Run
+How to Run 🚀

-1. Clone or download the repo.
+Clone or download the repo 📥

-2. Open `index.html` in a modern browser (Chrome recommended).
+Open index.html in a modern browser (Chrome recommended) 🌐

-3. Allow webcam access.
+Allow webcam access 📷

-4. Enjoy playing by moving your index finger in front of the camera.
+Enjoy playing by moving your index finger in front of the camera 🤚

-## Technologies Used
+Technologies Used 🛠️

-- HTML5, CSS3, JavaScript (ES6 Modules)
+HTML5, CSS3, JavaScript (ES6 Modules) 💻

-- MediaPipe Hands for finger tracking
+MediaPipe Hands for finger tracking 🤖

-- Canvas API for rendering the game
+Canvas API for rendering the game 🎨

-## License
+License 📄
 MIT License